Automakers rev up discounts to beat coronavirus sales blues

 June 29 (Reuters) - In the midst of a raging pandemic, Belal Bilto, 26, a sales executive and a Manhattan resident bought a midsize pickup Jeep Gladiator this month for just over $48,000, lured by a discount of about $5,000 on the list price and a seven-year, no-interest loan.

 For Bilto, who was laid off in March, and his fiancé Sabrina Moller, 28, a private chef, a car seemed a safer option to travel around during the virus outbreak.
-Most importantly the couple bought the truck to support a new boutique mobile catering venture.
+Most importantly the truck's purchase is a business expense for the couple to support their new boutique mobile catering venture, platedate.

 "We went specifically for the Gladiator because the model was (being offered at) employee pricing and we also got free service after 1,000 miles and a free repair offer for a serious accident," Bilto told Reuters.